Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Experiment Details

 \subsection{Cryo-EM Map Fitting Benchmark}

-\paragraph{Forward model.} The differentiable forward model $V(\cdot)$ which renders a denoised structure $x_0$ to a map $V(x_0)$ is implemented with \texttt{SFC\_Torch} \cite{li2025sfcalculator}.We first compute the structure factors $\mathbf{F}(\vec{h})$ in the frequency domain by summing the scattering contributions of individual atoms:
+\paragraph{Forward Model.} The differentiable forward model $V(\cdot)$ which renders a denoised structure $x_0$ to a map $V(x_0)$ is implemented with \texttt{SFC\_Torch} \cite{li2025sfcalculator} operating in its dedicated Cryo-EM mode.
+We first compute the Fourier-space structure factors $\mathbf{F}(\vec{h})$ representing the electrostatic potential by summing the electron scattering contributions of individual atoms:

 where $j$ indexes the atoms, $O_j$ denotes occupancy (fixed at 1.0), and $x_j$ represents the fractional coordinates.
-The term $f_{h, j}$ is the atomic scattering factor approximated via a 5-parameter Gaussian expansion \cite{prince2004international}, and $\mathrm{DWF}(h)$ is the Debye-Waller factor corresponding to a uniform atomic B-factor of $50 \AA^2$.
-To match the target map properties, a high-frequency resolution cutoff $(5.0 \AA)$ is applied in Fourier space, followed by an inverse FFT to recover the real-space voxel intensities on the target grid.
+The term $f_{\vec{h}, j}$ is the elastic atomic scattering factor for electrons, parameterized via a 5-Gaussian expansion \citep{peng1996robust, prince2004international}.
+This electron-specific parameterization is essential for accurately modeling Cryo-EM density and is the standard adopted by gold-standard validation suites such as \texttt{phenix.validation\_cryoem} \citep{afonine2018new}.
+Furthermore, explicitly modeling these Fourier-space intermediates allows for the mathematically rigorous application of the Debye-Waller factor $\mathrm{DWF}(\vec{h})$ (corresponding to a uniform atomic B-factor of $50 \text{\AA}^2$) and the precise application of a high-frequency resolution cutoff ($5.0 \text{\AA}$).
+Finally, an inverse FFT is applied to recover the real-space voxel intensities on the target grid.